Pesci piccoli

 Pesci piccoli is an Italian television series created by The Jackal.
 The first season was released on Amazon Prime Video on 8 June 2023, followed by a second season on 13 June 2025.

 Premise

-In the age of TikTok stars and highlight reels on social media, the Tree of Us agency welcomes Greta, a manager demoted from the Milan office to the Naples branch.
-Originally intent on staying in the spotlight, Greta soon must adapt to her quirky new team—Ciro, Fabio, Gianluca, Aurora, and others—who work with local brands and small influencers.
-Their daily lives blend friendship, flirting, and group rituals.
+In the era of TikTok and social media highlight reels, the Tree of Us agency appointed Greta, a manager transferred from its Milan office, to the Naples branch.
+She works with a team—including Ciro, Fabio, Gianluca, and Aurora—focused on collaborations with local brands and emerging influencers.
+The team’s activities encompass professional projects as well as interpersonal interactions and shared routines.